davidhu34/Algorithm_Final_STA/README.md

 Try to write those functions in `test/src` so we can reuse them everytime after we modify our source code.

+If you don't want to compile certain test file, just add it into `test/src/module.mk` at `EXCLUDE` line.

 Please write a `print()` member function for each class you defined that print all data members' state.
 This is for debugging purpose.